everaldojunior98/Arduino8BitCalculator/readme.md

 # Arduino 8 Bits calculator

-Project developed in the discipline of computer architecture.
+Project developed by **Everaldo Chaves de Oliveira Júnior** in the discipline of computer architecture.

 ## Circuit
 The circuit was developed at tinkercad.
 The final circuit can be found below: